OUR PRODUCTS

 In extreme cold - temperatures below -15°C - we recommend choosing our Arctic 900 gloves and mittens.

-All our hiking gloves are unisex and are suitable for both men and women.
-It's important to choose the right size.
+All of our hiking gloves are unisex and are suitable for both men and women.
+The most important thing is to choose the right size.

-Remember to choose a pair that is big enough so that your fingers don't get squashed particularly if you're thinking of wearing a pair of glove liners.
+Remember to choose a pair of gloves that are large enough so that you're fingers aren’t squashed, especially if you want to wear a pair of inner gloves.
 In fact, compression slows the blood circulation in the fingers and increases the sensation of cold since the blood supply is impaired.

 To find your size, go to the product sheets and open the size guide where you'll find tips and advice to help you choose the right size.

-During activity, you should not be cold because, usually, physical effort stimulates the blood circulation and sends blood to the extremities.
+You shouldn’t feel cold while you are hiking because physical exertion normally stimulates blood circulation, sending blood to your extremities.
 Remember to remove some layers so that you don't get cold when you stop.

 If you're lucky enough to be staying in a refuge with hot tap water, washing your hands in hot water works better than putting them on a radiator.

-To avoid frostbite due to cold, there's only one solution: keeping your skin hydrated.
-Frostbite is a small injury that can cause the skin to crack as a result of exposure to the cold.
-To reduce the risk, it's important to moisturize your skin as much as possible.
-Ideally, always have a tube of cream on you to moisturise your hands after each wash.
+To avoid frostbite due to cold, there's only one solution: moisturise your skin.
+Frostbite is a small wound that occurs when the skin cracks because it is so cold.
+To avoid it, it is really important to moisturise your skin as much as possible.
+Ideally, always carry a tube of cream with you to moisturise your hands every time you wash them.

 To prevent sunburn or avoid developing brown spots on your hands, we recommend wearing anti-UV gloves when hiking or trekking in the desert or in strong sun.
 They are light and breathable and ensure optimum protection against UV rays.